-Flood risk management projects are designed to contain flows of a particular range of events and therefore are not susceptible to changes in frequency of flood events below the design flows.
-Without a change in the severity of flood events, the dam will continue to perform as designed and lower risks from flooding as predicted.
+FRM projects are designed to contain flows of a particular range of events and therefore are not susceptible to changes in frequency of flood events below the design flows.
+Without a change in the severity of flood events, the dam will continue to perform as designed with lower risks from flooding, as predicted.